mr0bbie/incredible-moon-257e6/src/pages/pricing.md

   - type: grid_section
     title: 'You asked, we answered!'
     grid_items:
-      - title: Where does The Glow Letter Co deliver to?
+      - title: Where do you deliver to?
         content: >
           ​We include free delivery within 1 hour drive of the Brisbane and Sydney CBDs.
 Shipping and self setup is also possible - if your event